AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 The integral also depends on $\Large{\omega_o}$, and we can't really sample a pre-computed cubemap with two direction vectors.
 The position $\Large{p}$ is irrelevant here as described in the previous notes.
 Pre-computing this integral for every possible combination of $\Large{\omega_i}$ and $\Large{\omega_o}$ isn't practical in a real-time setting.

-Epic Games' split sum approximation solves the issue
+Epic Games' split sum approximation solves the issue by splitting the pre-computation into 2 individual parts that we can later combine to get the resulting pre-computed result we're after.